-© 2009 The Earth Institute at Columbia University and the Massachusetts Institute of Technology has spread worldwide.
-The crisis had its immediate origin in the markets for so-called sub-prime mortgages in the United States, though in the current debate it is sometimes traced back to expansionary policies in the United States after the bursting of the IT bubble in 2001 and to Asia and the undervaluation of the Chinese yuan.
-The crisis affected European financial firms with large exposures to U.S. mortgage-related securities at an early stage.
+In mid-2007, a major financial crisis hit the economies of the advanced industrial countries.
+The crisis has in March 2009 spread worldwide.
+The crisis had its immediate origin in the markets for so called sub-prime mortgages in the US though in the current debate it is sometimes traced back to expansionary policies in the US after the bursting of the IT bubble in 2001 as well as to Asia and the undervaluation of the Chinese Yuan.
+It affected European financial firms with large exposures to U.S. mortgage-related securities at an early stage.
 The crisis in financial markets triggered a severe recession that worsened through 2008 and the beginning of 2009.
-At first, the Asian economies seemed to escape the crisis relatively unscathed, but during the second half of 2008, the Asian economies experienced large-scale capital outflows and declining growth rates.
+The Asian economies seemed first to escape the crisis relatively unscathed but during the second half of 2008 the Asian economies experienced large-scale capital outflows and declining growth rates.
 Stock prices in the emerging economies fell more than in the advanced industrial economies during the "crash" of October 2008.

-In March 2009, the financial crisis developed into a worldwide deep recession and there are widespread fears that economic activity will remain depressed for years.
-At this time, it is not clear to what extent the decline in real activity originates in the weak financial sector or whether it depends on a shift in consumption-savings behavior in Europe and the United States, in particular.
+In March 2009 the financial crisis has developed into a worldwide deep recession and there are widespread fears that economic activity will remain depressed for years.
+At this time it is not clear to what extent the decline in real activity originates in the weak financial sector or whether it depends on a shift in consumption-savings behavior in Europe and the US, in particular.
 In the first case, the large decline in real activity in many countries would be explained by a decline in the supply of credit while, in the second case, the decline in real activity would explain a declining demand for credit.
 Disagreements among economists about the appropriate response to the crisis reflect differences in opinion about the main source of current problems and the need for adjustment.

-In this paper, we focus on causes of financial crises and the policy responses to them.
+In this paper we focus on causes of financial crises and policy responses to such crises.
 In our terminology, to qualify as a financial crisis an event affecting a part of the financial system must spread throughout the financial system as a whole through contagion effects and the crisis in the financial system must have real consequences through, for example, a credit crunch.
 In general, a financial crisis requires both developments outside the financial sector leading to financial disruption and contagion within the financial sector from the original disruption.
-Once a crisis is underway, real activity is declining the factors outside, and inside the financial sector can interact in complicated ways.
+Once a crisis is underway and real activity is declining the factors outside and inside the financial sector can interact in complicated ways.
 The appropriate policy response to a crisis would depend on the weight of the different factors as sources of decline in real activity.

-The existing literature on financial crises rarely distinguishes between factors that create the original strain on the financial sector and factors that explain why these strains lead to system-wide contagion and a possible credit crunch.
+The existing literature on financial crises rarely distinguish between factors that create the original strain on the financial sector and factors that explain why these strains lead to system-wide contagion and a possible credit crunch.
 To clarify this distinction we discuss common explanations of financial crises in the literature and the policy debate.
-Although most of the literature on financial crises refers to developments that cause disruptions in the financial system, we argue that a financial crisis with its contagion within the system is caused by failures of legal, regulatory, and political institutions.
+While most of the literature on financial crises refers to developments that cause disruptions in the financial system, we argue that a financial crisis with its contagion within the system is caused by failures of legal, regulatory and political institutions.